dwisiswant0/apkleaks/README.md

 ## Known Bugs

-- Unable to scans on Windows.
+- Empty results on Windows (#24).

 ## Version

-Current version is `v2.0.4`, and still development.
+Current version is `v2.0.6`, and still development.

 ## Legal